pyinstaller/pyinstaller/doc/source/Manual.rst

 way as ``win32com.anythingelse``, and ``win32com.__path__``
 knows nothing of ``../win32comext``.

-Once in awhile, that's not enough.
+Once in a while, that's not enough.

 Changing Runtime Behavior
 -------------------------